Levern Spencer

-Levern Donaline Spencer, SLC SLMM (born 23 June 1984 in Cacao Babonneau, Castries) is a Saint Lucian retired athlete and high jumper.
+Levern Donaline Spencer, SLC SLMM (born 23 June 1984) is a Saint Lucian retired athlete and high jumper.
 Spencer was a four-time Olympian for Saint Lucia and competed in eight World Championships.
 She was also a gold medalist at both the Commonwealth Games and Pan-American Games.

 Biography

 Early career

 Born in Castries, Spencer attended the University of Georgia in the United States.
 She earned a bachelor's degree from Georgia in Health Promotion and Behavior, having first embarked upon a course of study in computer science.
 She competed at several CARIFTA Games, bringing home gold in 2001.
 That same year, she earned the bronze medal at the World Youth Championships in Athletics in Debrecen, Hungary, jumping 1.81 m.
 Earlier in the season, she sailed over 1.84 m, a Saint Lucian national record.

 In 2002, she won silver medal behind Jamaica's Shaunette Davidson at the CARIFTA Games.
 Later that year, she finished in eighth place at the World Junior Championships with 1.83 m, far from the winner, Croatia's Blanka Vlašić.
 At the end of the season, Spencer made her first appearance at the Commonwealth Games, ending in 12th place with a jump of 1.74 m.

 In 2003, she bettered her national record and personal best, clearing 1.86 m twice.
 Still a junior athlete, she made the final at the Pan American Games and ended in fifth place.
 In 2004, she jumped 1.88 m.

 2005 was a breakthrough year for Spencer.
 After turning 21, she won her first major title at the Central American and Caribbean Championships by clearing a new personal best and national record of 1.94 m.
 This result earned her a spot in the 2005 World Championships in Athletics.
 She was eliminated from competition in the qualifying round, only recording 1.84 m.

 In 2006, she took gold at the NACAC Under-23 Championships and won bronze at the Central American and Caribbean Games.
 At the Commonwealth Games, she finished 5th.
 During the season, she only jumped 1.90 m in April.